exasol/extension-manager/doc/developers_guide.md

 ## Extension Registry

 The extension registry is an HTTPS service that provides a JSON file containing links to all available extensions.
-It consists of an S3 Bucket and a CloudFront distribution deployed via CDK.
+The service consists of an S3 Bucket and a CloudFront distribution deployed via AWS Cloud Development Kit (CDK).

 ### Initial Configuration